 Your custom plan is focused on correcting problems, preventing as many risks as possible and effectively managing the threats you can’t prevent.
 Oftentimes, PEOs uncover risks that business owners were previously unaware of.

-Helps Business Owners Avert Potential Hazards
+4. Helps Business Owners Avert Potential Hazards

 A PEO watches for and lets you know about potential new hazards that may arise as your business grows and as regulations evolve.
 Hazards vary from one industry to another and from one business entity to another.
 That said, when it comes to potential hazards, although not completely inclusive, typically those hazards can be included in one of these five categories:

-Monitors Risk Mitigation Measures
+5. Monitors Risk Mitigation Measures

 When you outsourced risk management to a PEO, the PEO assumes the responsibility of OSHA 300 recordkeeping for your business.
 In doing so, the risk of fines clients otherwise could incur for incorrect data reporting is removed.

 Safety training is provided for your employees to underscore your company’s safety policies.